LPG Instant Hot Water System: How Does LPG Instant Hot Water Work

 The ECU takes the controller’s input to modulate the gas flow, keeping the instant gas hot water at the user’s desired temperature.

-Most models of instantaneous gas hot water system come with their maximum temperature pre-set in the factory.
+Most models of LPG instant hot water system (LPG instantaneous hot water) come with their maximum temperature pre-set in the factory.

 This is a safety precaution to help prevent possible scalding.

-Different from an instantaneous gas hot water system, a gas water tank works by heating water and storing it until needed.
+Different from an LPG instant hot water system (LPG instant hot water), a gas water tank works by heating water and storing it until needed.

 Hot water is drawn from the top of the gas hot water tank and replaced with cold water at the bottom because warm water rises.